ardlib/bosejis_PKAE_Timer/README.md

 `xLastStarted` will store when the previous timer started for this timer instance. i.e. the `millis()` reading at the time it previously initiated.

+## Note to Developers

+Make sure to run the `clang-format -i src/*.h src/*.cpp` on the repo.
+To clean the Example Sources `clang-format -i examples/TimerDemo-2/*.ino`